 The Cimmerians put a high value on conformity; non-conformists are a threat to everyone in the clan.
 Anyone who betrays his clan is hated and cast out.
 A Cimmerian clan will never re-admit a treacherous Cimmerian.
 A Cimmerian cast out from his clan is considered kinless and is often called headless, for that Cimmerian is as good as dead.
-Only a man of exceptional honour.
-Indeed, these slights must be met and avenged or the clan is seen as weak.
+Only a man of exceptional or the clan is seen as weak.
 To kill someone as an act of vengeance is not a crime in Cimmeria but if the murder is not seen as justified by the dead man's clan, they also have the right to retaliate.
 This vengeance does not have to be spent upon the person who wronged the Cimmerian; it can last generations.